M1LNES/PIA-E/docs/docs/04 - API docs/Restricted Endpoints/auth.md

 - For **credentials** authentication, the user is allowed to sign in as long as the credentials are correct.
 - For **Google** authentication, the callback checks if the user's email is already registered in the database.

-## Error Handling

-- Unauthorized access or incorrect credentials lead to a 401 response.
-- If the required user data is missing, a 400 status is returned.
-- Internal errors (such as database connection issues) will result in a 500 status.